NamPham-icu/sspd/README.md

 ### Notes
 - Supports single-channel waveform capture (CH1).
 - Waveform format are fixed; modify in-code if needed.
+- In "Measurement and Saving" a line was added to slice off the header of data from oscilloscope.
+However, the data format might be different for different oscilloscope.
+If you are using anything but KEYSIGHT InfiniiVision DSOX2000 series, check the data format before using!

 ### Further information
 - For SCPI commands for Keysight Oscilloscope, go to ~/Personal/NamPham/Instruments and see *Keysight-SCPIcommands-manual.pdf*.